Pmaurya13/Chatbot-for-Hotel-Booking/README.md

 # Chatbot-for-Hotel-Booking
 An online chatbot for hotel booking is a virtual assistant designed to help users find and reserve hotel accommodations quickly and conveniently.
+Available 24/7, the chatbot can assist with searching for hotels based on location, dates, price range, and preferences.
+It provides instant responses to inquiries, suggests available rooms, and guides users through the booking process